 8. A feral pack took over and terrorized an Arizona town in 2014.

-Speaking of the Chihuahua’s fierceness: Last year, a group of strays overran a small town in Arizona.
+Speaking of the Chihuahua’s fierceness: In 2014, a group of strays overran a small town in Arizona.
 Packs of the dogs would run around Maryvale, terrorizing children and defecating freely.
 They would form large groups and harass the townsfolk.
 Sometimes they even teamed up with larger dogs.
 "I seen six or seven Chihuahuas ... and big dogs running with the Chihuahua's in a pack running every single day," a resident told Fox News.

 9. The smallest dog in the world is a Chihuahua.